theaeolianmachine/hypothesis_1085_repro/README.md

 This repo is a reproduction of [issue 1085 for Hypothesis](https://github.com/HypothesisWorks/hypothesis-python/issues/1085).

 ## Details
 * Install requirements into a virtualenv or whatever you're using for dependency management via requirements.txt.
-This includes coverage, py.test, and hypothesis.
+This includes `coverage`, `py.test`, and `hypothesis`.

 ### Source
 Take a peek inside of the source code (`repro_package`).
 You'll see there are two files: